un33k/django-uuslug/README.md

 0.2.0
 -----
-* Added an option to add a non-dash separator
+* Added an option to choose a non-dash separator

 0.1.0
 -----